 ACE (Association for Canyoneering Education) Guide Assessment (ACE-L5)

-The ACGA (American Canyon Guide Association) was formed following the dissolution of the ACA in 2011.
+The ACGA (American Canyon Guide Association) was formed following the dissolution of the ACA in 2011 (though it has attempted reorganization several times since).
 The ACGA was to become America’s first professional association for the industry of canyoneering.
-Four years later, its volunteer Board of Directors and limited membership have been unable to host the guide assessments for which it was created and it has dissolved.
+Four years later, its volunteer Board of Directors and limited membership were been unable to host the guide assessments for which it was created and it dissolved.
 It is the goal of ACE to independently fill this void in certifying guides, now and for our future.

 ACE will provide: